jddev273/ChatGPT-Excel-Functions/readme.md

 Quick fill cells using ChatGPT without a prompt using `=ChatGPTQuickFill(optional titleCell, optional contextCell)` where title row and context row default to row 1, and column a.
 A prompt will be automatically generated.

 Insert lists with ChatGPT using `=ChatGPTList(topic, optional horizontal)` The list will be created based on the passed in topic, by default the list will be placed vertically.

+Query cells with ChatGPT Using `=ChatGPTQuerySelection(query, selection, optional isheader)` This allows you query a selection of cells, you can set isHeader to true and it will use the first row as topic headers.
+Currently this uses JSON, but that may change or have another option because of higher token count.
+ChatGPT though seems to work best with JSON data rather than other formats tested.

 ## Troubleshooting